-Operations Research deals with the application of scientific method to decision making.
+The Master of Science (MS) in Operations Research prepares students for operations research which deals with the application of scientific method to decision making.
 Its practitioners develop and solve mathematical and computer models of systems using optimization and statistical methods.
 Operations Research methodologies are being used to improve efficiency, reduce costs, and increase profitability in all organizations whether in manufacturing, transportation, logistics and supply chains, healthcare, or financial institutions.

 To be eligible for admission to any of the MS degree programs, a prospective student must hold a Bachelor of Science degree in engineering, science, mathematics, or an equivalent field.
 Students in all master’s degree programs must complete a minimum of 32 semester hours of approved course work (exclusive of any preparatory courses) with a minimum grade-point average (GPA) of 3.000.
 Students can complete a master’s degree by pursuing any of one of the three tracks: course work option, project option, and thesis option.